 Traffic isn’t the only thing you leave behind when you set foot on Bald Head Island.
 There are no high rises, no chain restaurants or retailers, and no crowded beaches—only 14 miles of pristine sandy shore, natural salt marshes, and a maritime forest preserve.

-The island’s residents (less than 100 year-round households) live peacefully in expansive, expensive, yet tasteful homes painted in muted colors so as not to compete with the natural surroundings.
+The island’s residents (around 200 year-round households) live peacefully in expansive, yet tasteful, Bald Head Island real estate painted in muted colors so as not to compete with the natural surroundings.
 The island also does a strong business in exclusive luxury vacation rentals and fractional ownership cottages.

 With 10,000 acres of beach, marsh and maritime forest preserve, nature is the star attraction on Bald Head Island.
 The Bald Head Island Conservancy takes an active part in protecting the island's flora and fauna, including the loggerhead sea turtles that lay their eggs on the beaches every year.
 Numerous rare species of birds also call the island home, making it a birdwatcher's paradise.
 With pristine beaches and miles of recreational trails, Bald Head Island is an ideal environment for walking, running or cycling.

 Mother Nature gets an assist from The Bald Head Island Club, located on the near end of South Beach, facing the Atlantic Ocean.
 The Club is open year-round so that residents and visitors can take advantage of its many amenities.
 In addition to an 18-hole championship golf course, the club also offers a 25-meter outdoor swimming pool, four state-of-the-art tennis courts, a fitness center, an outdoor playground for children, and croquet greenswards.
 Indeed, croquet is a popular sport on Bald Head Island, drawing players from all over the world.